April 15, 2021

 We developed a data management app and integrated it with several database engines (Oracle, Microsoft SQL) and Apache Hadoop to enable distributed storage and processing of large datasets.
 It enabled 10x faster data processing and less memory and space usage.
 The app also became accessible for non-tech users, who could visualize data and get reports within minutes.
 The system was able to process various data sources, transform data, and prepare different output forms, be it databases or files.
 This way, users were able to deliver prepared data to other destinations, like cloud storages, FTP servers, or other teams.

 To maintain a high system performance when the number of users was constantly growing, we initiated the system migration from the on-premises server to the cloud.
 Our DevOps specialists audited the existing infrastructure and prepared a migration roadmap.
-We designed a scalable and secure cloud infrastructure and deployed it to AWS.
+We designed a scalable and secure cloud infrastructure and employed AWS DevOps architecture.
 As a result, the customer got a virtual private cloud with private and public subnets, defined network gateways, and fine-tuned security settings.

 To ensure security of large volumes of sensitive data, we used Amazon S3.
 Critical data was backed up via AWS tools.
 We utilized Amazon RDS to create and save automated backups of database instances.
 For enhanced security, we used AWS services to store passwords and license codes as encrypted parameters and enabled secure configuration of managed instances and password reset.